Using Content Models to Support Reuse

 Content Models and Reuse

 If reusing content is a goal for your enterprise—and it should be—your content model needs to reflect that.
 Content models enable the reuse of content.
-However, the content has to identify the content as reusable.
+However, the model has to identify the content as reusable.
 Without a content model supporting you, you have to rely on a laborious manual process to reuse content known as “copy and paste.”

 Let’s consider reuse structurally.
 Reusable content in a content model is any content item or element that can support other content items.
 In other words, the same content item or element appears in many places, either within or alongside other content.
 The content model identifies instances where this happens or could happen.